fanbyprinciple/daily_cyber/readme.md

 training set with roboflow possible.

 learnt that machine intonation is not that good.

+# 28 Dec

+Will learn basics of react native is this a new start?